zhihesoft/leadinvr-jwt-guard/README.md

 # Trouble Shooting

-* JWT Guard Module should register before other guard providers, otherwise the payload may not inject correctly
+* If autoRegister, JWT Guard Module should register before other guard providers, otherwise the payload may not inject correctly